MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 ![Screenshot of Azure portal showing the Certificates and secrets pane in app registration](./media/portal-05-app-reg-04-credentials.png)

-#### Task 5 - Add a certificate

-Sometimes called a *public key*, certificates are the recommended credential type, because as they provide a higher level of assurance than a client secret.
+>**Note**: Sometimes called a *public key*, certificates are the recommended credential type, because as they provide a higher level of assurance than a client secret.
 When using a trusted public certificate, you can add the certificate using the Certificates & secrets feature.
 Your certificate must be one of the following file types: .cer, .pem, .crt.

-#### Task 6 - Add a client secret

-The client secret, also known as an *application password*, is a string value your app can use in place of a certificate to identity itself.
+>**Note**: The client secret, also known as an *application password*, is a string value your app can use in place of a certificate to identity itself.
 It's the easier of the two credential types to use.
 It's often used during development, but is considered less secure than a certificate.
 You should use certificates in your applications running in production.

 1. Select your application in **App registrations** in the Azure portal.